kenechiomeke/group-website/index.md

+---
 layout: default

-## Building Projects with Markdown and Jekyll
+title: Building Projects with Markdown and Jekyll

-{% include navigation.html %}
+---

 ## Description